 Elisabeth Elliot is a woman who had a husband killed by the tribe of people he was trying to tell about Jesus.
 She had enough grace, forgiveness and courage to return to that village and lead them to a relationship with Christ.
 In a talk found here about servanthood, she recalls her house mother in college who was kicked out of her wealthy family, leaving behind all money and inheritance because she decided to be a Christian.
 When Elisabeth was talking to her later in life about the impression made on her because of the way this older woman served she replied, “Just think about the Mercy of God that he allowed me to carry mops and toilet paper to his glory.”
 She speaks of Jesus who, being in the very nature God, made himself a servant to others, and the Bible urges us to have the same attitude.

 We often do things in this life for recognition.
 Elisabeth reminds us that we “are a servant of the Lord of the universe.”
 Am I accepting the will of God in the daily moments that I find myself in throughout life?
 I know I am often not, but it’s what I am aim for.
 It is choosing the right thing in the moment, not for recognition or change of another person, but because it’s right.
 It’s refining me.
 It’s glorifying to God.

 In the end you say, “My spouse never changed, but I changed.
 Praise be to God.”

-However, I have also witnessed many people in life whose situations do not change.
+However, I also recognize there are times when individuals’ situations do not change.
 They have become transformed as an individual, not waiting for life circumstances to become better but knowing that God can take all things and turn them into good.
 They let their hearts and attitude to be overhauled.
 That’s what I want.
 Will you join me?